ah100101/Give-Better-Archived/README.md

 ## Description

-Give better is a server side rendered Nuxt Progressive Web application for providing users a location to post and share wishlists and view what their friends and family have listed as possible gifts
+Give better is a server side rendered Nuxt Progressive Web App for providing users a location to post and share wishlists and view what their friends and family have listed as possible gifts

 ## Stack